CliveC99/p1-castlerea/README.md

 ## **Information Section**
   - The text gives information about the location and population.
+  - The link for the external site is changed to green.
+This matches the rest of the link colours.
   - I picked Castlerea Golf Course, Clonalis House, The walking trails and Castlerea Swimming Pool because they are a massive part of our town.
   - There are pieces of information about Castlerea with links to the external site for each facility, which opens in a new tab.
   - When viewing the information section on mobile, the text is above the image.